SeregPie/DearImage/README.md

 ---

-`.fn.rotate180()`
+`.prototype.rotate180()`

-Rotates the image by 180 degrees.
+Rotates the canvas by 180 degrees.

 Returns a new instance of `PaperDuck`.
-Can also return the same instance, if no changes were made.
+Can also return the same instance if no changes were made.

 ```javascript
 let canvas = PaperDuck(source).rotate180().toCanvas();